jacobv-dev/School-website/README.md

-# School-website
+# School website
- This is my first git repository and I am testing it with my school project.
+ This is my first git repository and I am testing it with my school IT project.
 I hope you like it 😆